treaddevs/esol-app/README.md

 **\# Other**<br>
 `CRON_SECRET='*******************'`

-Note: These values are private and must be obtained from your own Vercel, UploadThing, and Stream Chat accounts.
-Include `.env*` in the .gitignore file so these are not committed to version control.
+**NOTE:** These values are *private* and must be obtained from your own Vercel, UploadThing, and Stream Chat accounts.
+Include `.env*` in the `.gitignore` file so these are not committed to version control.